 Chiggers, also called trombiculid mites or red bugs, are a common culprit of bites across North Texas.
-This tiny species of arachnid live in grassy areas and are barely visible to the naked eye, but their bite lingers and can cause extreme itchiness and discomfort.
-Learn how to identify chigger bites and treat your child if they are bitten.
+This tiny species of arachnid lives in grassy areas and are barely visible to the naked eye, but their bite lingers and can cause extreme itchiness and discomfort.
+Learn how to identify chigger bites and treat chigger bites on kids.

 What do chigger bites look like?

-Symptoms may look differently in each child, but most often include:
+Chigger bite symptoms may be different for each child, but most often include: